rust-lang/book/src/ch15-06-reference-cycles.md

 A node will be able to refer to its parent node but doesn’t own its parent.
-In Listing 15-28, we update `main` to use this new definition so the `leaf` node will have a way to refer to its parent, `branch`:
+In Listing 15-28, we update `main` to use this new definition so the `leaf` node will have a way to refer to its parent, `branch`.

 <Listing number="15-28" file-name="src/main.rs" caption="A `leaf` node with a weak reference to its parent node `branch`">